Ipswich - North

 Health outcomes in Ipswich - North are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

 Ipswich - North shows below-average health indicators, with common conditions prevalent across both younger and older age groups.
-Private health cover is at approximately 52% of the total population (~2,468 people), compared to 49.9% in Greater Brisbane.
+Private health cover is at approximately 52% of the total population (~2,470 people), slightly higher than Greater Brisbane's 49.9%.

-The most common conditions are asthma (9.5%) and mental health issues (9.4%).
-66.5% of residents report no medical ailments, compared to 62.2% in Greater Brisbane.
-14.8% of residents are aged 65 and over (696 people).
-Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.
+The most prevalent medical conditions are asthma (9.5%) and mental health issues (9.4%).
+About two-thirds (66.5%) report no medical ailments, compared to 62.2% in Greater Brisbane.
+The area has a senior population of 14.8%, or about 697 people.
+Health outcomes among seniors are challenging, aligning with the general population's health profile.

 Frequently Asked Questions - Health